espeak-ng/espeak-ng/docs/languages.md

-# Voices
+# Languages

-The voices in espeak-ng are grouped by their
+The languages in espeak-ng are grouped by their
 [ISO 639-5](https://en.wikipedia.org/wiki/List_of_ISO_639-5_codes) language
 family code.
-The voices are identified by their
+They are identified by their
 [BCP 47](https://en.wikipedia.org/wiki/BCP47) identifier.
 For several accents and dialects,
 [private-use extensions](https://raw.githubusercontent.com/espeak-ng/bcp47-data/master/bcp47-extensions)